-The thickened or torn tissue can be viewed on diagnostic ultrasound, and with modern techniques, neovessels can be seen around the tendon.
+The thick or torn tissue is seen on diagnostic ultrasound, with modern techniques, also showing neovessels around the tendon.
 These neovessels have nerves alongside them which are very painful.

-The usual treatment for tendinopathy in knees, and ankles (i.e the Achilles tendon) is rest, and gradual return to strengthening exercise, which can take months or even years.
+The usual treatment for tendinopathy in knees and ankles (i.e the Achilles tendon) is managing training loads and strengthening exercise, which can take months.
 Prolotherapy treatment allows the healing to occur much quicker as the glucose in the prolotherapy solution inhibits VEGF.

 Pain can be due to direct injury to the nerves.
-If the fibres of the nerve are restricted then the nutrients can not flow down in order to repair the trunk of the nerve, causing it to become painful and tender all along the nerve.
+If there is damage or restrictions of the nerve fibres this will reduce the flow down of nutrients, necessary to repair the trunk of the nerve, causing it to become painful and tender all along the nerve.

 Inflammation in the nerve (neurogenic inflammation) also causes inflammation in the soft tissues and joints, preventing healing.
 The glucose in the prolotherapy injections allows healing in the nerve itself and the tissues it supplies.

-This new technique was developed by Dr John Lyftogtin NZ and is called Neural Prolotherapy.
-It is done with very fine short needles as the nerves are cutaneous nerves (close to the skin).
+The development of this technique was by Dr John Lyftogtin NZ.
+It uses very fine short needles to treat the cutaneous nerves that are very close to the skin.

 Ligaments are vital for joint stability and protection.
 If strained and loose, the joint moves out of the track it was designed to follow, and the cartilage becomes worn causing osteoarthritis and associated pain.